19hours/sg-statutes/Acts/Road Traffic Act.md

 111H\.—(1) If the Authority is satisfied that any licensee —

-(a) has contravened any relevant provision of this Act, any term or condition of his licence or any code of practice, standard of performance or direction issued by the Authority under this Part;
+(a) has contravened any relevant provision of this Act, any term or condition of the licensee’s licence or any code of practice, standard of performance or direction issued by the Authority under this Part;

+[Act 17 of 2015 wef 01/09/2015]

-(b) has failed to secure the compliance by any of his employees, agents or contractors (including the persons to whom the licensee has leased taxis in connection with the operation of the taxi service) with any provision, term, condition, code of practice, standard of performance or direction referred to in paragraph (a); or
+(b) has failed to secure the compliance by any of the licensee’s employees, agents or contractors (including the persons to whom the licensee has leased taxis in connection with the operation of the taxi service) with any provision, term, condition, code of practice, standard of performance or direction referred to in paragraph (a); or

+[Act 17 of 2015 wef 01/09/2015]

 (c) has otherwise failed to provide a satisfactory taxi service in respect of safety, continuity, regularity of operation, frequency, punctuality, reasonableness of charges or general efficiency,

 the Authority may, subject to the provisions of this section —

-(i) issue such written order to the licensee as it considers requisite for the purpose of securing the compliance by the licensee or any of his employees, agents or contractors (including the persons to whom the licensee has leased taxis in connection with the operation of the taxi service) with the provision, term, condition, code of practice or standard of performance or direction referred to in paragraph (a);
+(i) issue such written order to the licensee as it considers requisite for the purpose of securing the compliance by the licensee or any of the licensee’s employees, agents or contractors (including the persons to whom the licensee has leased taxis in connection with the operation of the taxi service) with the provision, term, condition, code of practice or standard of performance or direction referred to in paragraph (a);

+[Act 17 of 2015 wef 01/09/2015]

 (ii) require the licensee to pay to the Authority, within a specified period, a financial penalty of such amount not exceeding $100,000 as the Authority thinks fit; or

-(iii) suspend or cancel the licence being held by the licensee in whole or in part.
+(iii) suspend (for not more than 3 months) or cancel the licence being held by the licensee in whole or in part.

 [1/2003]

+[Act 17 of 2015 wef 01/09/2015]

-(2) The Authority shall, before requiring the payment of any financial penalty under subsection (1)(ii) or suspending or cancelling a licence under subsection (1)(iii), give to the licensee notice in writing of its intention to do so and shall in such notice call upon the licensee to show cause within such time as may be specified in the notice as to why he should not be required to pay a financial penalty or why his licence should not be suspended or cancelled, as the case may be.
+(2) The Authority must, before issuing any written order under subsection (1)(i), requiring payment of any financial penalty under subsection (1)(ii), or suspending or cancelling a licence under subsection (1)(iii), give notice to a licensee —

-[1/2003]
+(a) stating that the Authority intends to issue the written order, require payment of the financial penalty, or suspend or cancel the licence; and

+(b) requiring the licensee to show cause within such time as may be specified in the notice, why the Authority should not impose the written order, require payment of the financial penalty, or suspend or cancel the licence.

+[Act 17 of 2015 wef 01/09/2015]

 (3) If the licensee —